-- .1 Remove from Site and dispose of packaging materials at appropriate recycling facilities. - .2 Dispose of corrugated cardboard, polystyrene and plastic packaging material in appropriate on-site bin for recycling in accordance with site waste management program.
+- .1 Separate and recycle waste materials in accordance with Section 01 74 21 -Construction/Demolition Waste Management and Disposal. - .2 Remove from site and dispose of packaging materials at appropriate recycling facilities. - .3 Dispose of corrugated cardboard, polystyrene and plastic packaging material in appropriate on-site bin for recycling in accordance with site waste management program.